hfuss/bandwidth-javascript-app/README.md

 # bandwidth-javascript-app
 Sample Javascript app using Bandwidth Messaging APIs to send a text and receive a text using the Node SDK and bundling with Webpack.

 The simple app has both a vanilla JS frontend, and a NodeJS backend.
-It demonstrates the folliwng features:
+It demonstrates the following features:

 * Frontend
   * text field for providing a phone number to send a text to